17 Types of Cabinet Hinges to Suit Your Style & Decor

 Just like the name suggests, a semi-concealed hinge is not entirely hidden away and can be viewed partly from the outside with a shut door.

 The visible part is called the frame wing, while the hidden part is called the door wing, which conceals the primary mechanism of the hinge.

 While semi-concealed cabinet door hinge types wrap around a door like many other hinges, it also comes with added features.

 They offer almost the same benefits as most modern European hinges and may also provide a self-closing option.

 These hinges are easy to install due to the adjustable slotted holes.
 The self-closing models even come without a door catch to help make the installation process much easier.

 As you might have already guessed, one of this hinge’s faces is fixed to the back of the door while the other wraps around the exterior frame first before going back inside.
 The wrap looks an “L” shape which saves you so much time and energy during the installation process.

-If you want a semi-concealed types of cabinet door hinges but are worried about not having substantial support, you can opt for a wrap-around hinge instead.
+If you want a semi-concealed types of door hinges but are worried about not having substantial support, you can opt for a wrap-around hinge instead.